Sparta Monday Night

 it appears that there is a possibility that a foul might be committed any time

-before the shot is taken, it is the opponents’ responsibility to call for a
+before the shot is taken, it is the opponents’

-person to watch the shot.
-Because referees are not used in league play, every
+responsibility to call for a person to watch the shot.
+Because referees are not

-attempt should be made to get a neutral party to make the call.
-It is the person’s
+used in league play, every attempt should be made to get a neutral party to

-responsibility to call either foul or good hit.
-However, if the respective
+make the call.
+It is the person’s responsibility to call either foul or good

-person is not instructed specifically of what he/she is to call before the shot
+hit.
+However, if the respective person is not instructed specifically of what

-is taken and the person calls a bad hit and foul, the bad hit call stands.
+he/she is to call before the shot is taken and the person calls a bad hit and

 2. Both